Xalsier/Xalsier/README.md

 To show my learning progress, I've attached some samples to my personal repository [Xalsier](https://github.com/Xalsier/Xalsier).

-*These will only be code samples that, for the most part, are my authored by me and not AI Assisted.*
+*These will only be code samples that, for the most part, are authored by me and not AI Assisted.*

 🔭 **Current Projects:**
 - [Predation](https://github.com/Xalsier/predation): My website for my webnovel, Primal Samsara: Risk of Predation.
 (Rawr!)